Running a Sustainable Event

-A sustainable event:
+A sustainable event aims to:

-- Conserves and restores resources
+- Conserve and restore resources

-- Honours and supports those involved
+- Honour and support those involved

-- Adds value to the local economy
+- Add value to the local economy

 By implementing some simple measures to address the environmental impacts of the event, you could make your event more attractive to potential sponsors and competitors, save money and generate positive press coverage which can add value to the events profile.